UPPS 07.10.05 - Student Behavior Assessment Team

 UPPS No. 07.10.05

-This policy outlines procedures for BAT to assess and consult with university faculty and staff.
+This policy outlines procedures for the Student Behavior Assessment Team to assess and consult with university faculty and staff.

 assistant dean of Students and coordinator of Student Justice;